J0ANMM/wp-polylang-cookies-custom-plugin/README.md

 # wp-polylang-custom-plugin

-This php file is a custom plugin to set Polylang's configuration for cookies, that can be uploaded to Wordpress.
+This php file is a barebone custom plugin to set Polylang's configuration for cookies, that can be uploaded to Wordpress.

 ## Steps to upload the customized plugin to Wordpress
 1. Create a .zip file from the .php file